-- (a) All laboratory methods used for forensic alcohol analysis shall be subject to standards set forth in this Article. - (b) Each licensed forensic alcohol laboratory shall have on file with the Department detailed, up-to-date written descriptions of each method it uses for forensic alcohol analysis. - (1) Such descriptions shall be immediately available to the person performing an analysis and shall be available for inspection by the Department on request. - (2) Each such description shall include the instrument calibration procedures and the quality control program for the method.
+(a) All laboratory methods used for forensic alcohol analysis shall be subject to standards set forth in this Article.

+(b) Each licensed forensic alcohol laboratory shall have on file with the Department detailed, upto-date written descriptions of each method it uses for forensic alcohol analysis.

+(1) Such descriptions shall be immediately available to the person performing an analysis-and shall be available for inspection by the Department on request.

+(2) Each such description shall include the calibration procedures and the quality control program for the method.

+Authority: Sections 100703 and 100725.
+Health and Safety Code.
+Reference: Section 100700.
+Health and Safety Code.